mjblee20/bamazon/README.md

 ## Function

 1. Type in `node bamazonCustomer.js` in CLI
-2. A table with all of bamazon's inventory will be displayed
+    - A table with all of bamazon's inventory will be displayed
 3. User will be prompted to choose the product ID he/she wishes to buy
-    - input must be a number
+    - Input must be a number
+    ![image of table]images/tcost.png
 4. User will then be prompted to decide how many of the product he/she wishes to buy
-    - input msut be a number
+    - Input must be a number
+    - Upon entering the amount, total cost of the purchase will be available
+![image of receipt]image/tcost.png

 ## Focus